-These Honey Sriracha Brussels sprouts are incredibly crispy and doused in the most delicious sweet and spicy sauce that's totally addicting and made with only 4 ingredients.
-A perfect easy side dish for just about any main!
+These Honey Sriracha Brussels Sprouts are incredibly crispy and doused in the most delicious sweet and spicy sauce that's totally addicting.
+It's a quick and easy recipe made with just a few ingredients that all pack a serious punch.

-- Brussels sprouts: The star of the show and the vessel for the delicious sauce.
+- Brussels sprouts: The star of the show and the vessel for the delicious sauce – truly one of my favorite vegetables, they don't get the hype they deserve!

 - Avocado or olive oil: Plain olive oil (not extra virgin) or avocado oil works great for this recipe.